FlowFuse/website/src/blog/2024/07/how-to-setup-sso-ldap-for-the-node-red.md

    apt install slapd ldap-utils
    ```

-4. Set an administrator password for LDAP during installation and also conform it in the next prompt as well.
+4. Set an administrator password for LDAP during installation and confirm it in the next prompt.

 !["Screenshot of prompt asking to set the administrator password while installation"](./images/Ldap-Server-Admin-Password-Ubuntu.png "Screenshot of prompt asking to set the administrator password")